michael2012z/BitBible/markdown/Etheridge/files/Phil.md

 ## Philippians 2

-1. IF, therefore, you have consolation in the Meshiha, and if there be comfort in love,Ven mamale belebo bachubo, " If there be the speaking of the heart in love."
-Mamale belebo, (like the Hebrew, Dibber al leb,) " the speaking of, or into, the heart," is an idiom for giving consolation.
-Compare John xi.
-19, 31. and if communion of the Spirit, and if compassions and mercies,
+1. IF, therefore, you have consolation in the Meshiha, and if there be comfort in love,

 2. complete my gladness by having one sentiment and one love, and one soul and one mind.